How to Choose the Right Calibration Interval for Your Instruments

 Regulatory Requirements and Industry Standards

-Before establishing calibration intervals, understand what regulations and standards apply to your operations.
-FDA-regulated industries often face explicit requirements for documented calibration programs.
-ISO 9001 and AS9100 require calibration at specified intervals but leave the determination of those intervals to the organization.
-ISO IEC 17025 accredited calibration labs can provide guidance based on their experience with similar instruments and applications.
+Start with the rules that apply to your work.
+FDA-regulated firms often face clear written demands for a documented calibration program.
+ISO 9001 and AS9100 require calibration at set intervals.
+They leave the choice of those intervals to you.
+An ISO IEC 17025 accredited lab can guide you from its own work with similar instruments.

 Factors That Influence Calibration Interval Selection